 Lynn and Takapuna lapse.
 The Outhulus shop was handed over to the Sabration Arms, the 2005 three were just five shops left, and the Mission refocused on making a commercial return from the shops, not providing a social service.
 The result was a massive increase in profit."
-The shop returns over a long period show that the secret lay in keeping the costs of staff and retards down, mostly through the use of volunteers. on people, especially those with addictions used no drugs, absolide or gameling, in 2024 to the bosting supplement way just 350 per vow healing the total breading supplement in 810 per used; yet such accommodation as was available cost around \$150 per used; be such a commodation where the hondress substanced as the Molessa, absolution in the follows.
-Summer the hondress substances are the supplement to the supplement to the supplement to the substance and policy are to the Moston, (excl) whosting the understanding of the sale of the bisses, which by \$200 kms and policy are to the Moston, (excl) whosting the understanding of the sale of the bisses, which by \$200 kms are training long public artestants.
-The Mission know how the manufactual that it has used to desire the substances only as an artestance that the same of diverses to the necessary only assortions. intest jedyce rivinied in prince zin jamin.
-The dath of a loundess person in the 2002 exploded into a public debure, and stellanders increasingly locked to the Mission for solutions.
-Dates Robertson visited stellanders increasingly locked to the Mission for solutions.
-Dates Robertson visited stellanders increasingly locked to the Mission for solutions.
-Dates Robertson visited taken manufel, Auckland's readingland laborating bosses after the slapper confidence and ve increasingly smalled to meet the standards for readertal a cocumosistim.
-There needed be some neutron of a sustainfulle transary this work dust the web who were currently housed.
-Numbers of primary homeless in Auckland, 2004-14 or 2004 2005 2007 2008 2007 2009 2012 2013 2014 energy 64 61 65 91 76 53 70 66 147 medess SOURCE: CENSUS OF HOMELESS IN CENTRAL AUCKLAN Amid growing media interest, the idea of a census of the homeless was proposed in by Wilf Holt, who later became the leader of the Mission's Homeless Services team. results in the table above indicate those who were primary homeless, sleeping roug
+The shop returns over a long period show that the secret lay in keeping the costs of staff and retards down, mostly through the use of volunteers. on people, especially those with addictions used no drugs, absolide or gameling, in 2024 to the bosting supplement way just 350 per vow beingight for teal threshing in 1810 per used; yet such accommodation as was available cost around \$150 per used; be read a commodation when the bolines are substantions that the follows.
+A summer of the humdres substantion at the 1810 not, an admitten the per used to the contract of the summer of t intest jedyce rivinied in prince zin jamin.
+The dath of a loundess person in the 2002 exploded into a public debure, and steel a loundess person in the 2002 exploded into a public debure, and steel kinders increasingly locked to the Mission for solutions.
+Darar Robertson visited steel and the s Numbers of primary homeless in Auckland, 2004-14 or 2004 2005 2007 2008 2007 2009 2012 2013 2014 energy 64 61 65 91 76 53 70 66 147 medess SOURCE: CENSUS OF HOMELESS IN CENTRAL AUCKLAN Amid growing media interest, the idea of a census of the homeless was proposed in by Wilf Holt, who later became the leader of the Mission's Homeless Services team. results in the table above indicate those who were primary homeless, sleeping roug